 Voices from the March on Washington by J. Patrick Lewis & George Ella Lyon

 This novel-in-verse plunges readers into the heart of the experience of the March on Washington, capturing the emotions of the day from multiple points of view.
 Throughout this moving, beautifully crafted collection of poems, six “soloists” tell their personal tales of how the March changed them. [novel in verse, age 10 and up]

 Harlem Hellfighters by J. Patrick Lewis, illustrated by Gary Kelley

 They went by many names, but the world came to know them best as the Harlem Hellfighters.
-Two thousand strong, these black Americans from New York picked up brass instruments—under the leadership of famed bandleader and lieutenant James Reese Europe—to take the musical sound of Harlem into the heart of war.
-From the creators of the 2012 Boston Globe–Horn Book Award Honor Book, And the Soldiers Sang, this remarkable narrative nonfiction rendering of WWI — and American — history uses free-verse poetry and captivating art to tell century-old story of hellish combat, racist times, rare courage, and inspired music. [free verse poems, ages 10 and up]
+Two thousand strong, these black Americans from New York picked up brass instruments—under the leadership of famed bandleader and Lieutenant James Reese Europe—to take the musical sound of Harlem into the heart of war.
+From the creators of the 2012 Boston Globe-Horn Book Award Honor Book, And the Soldiers Sang, this remarkable narrative nonfiction rendering of WWI — and American — history uses free-verse poetry and captivating art to tell the century-old story of hellish combat, racist times, rare courage and inspired music. [free verse poems, ages 10 and up]

 To examine any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.